WDC 65C02: Bug fixes

-The original 6502 had several errata when initially launched.
-Early versions of the processor had a defective ROR (rotate right) instruction, which MOS Technology addressed by not documenting the instruction.
-ROR was fixed very early in the production run and was not an issue for the vast majority of machines using the processor.

-A bug that is present in all NMOS variants of the 6502 involves the jump instruction when using indirect addressing.
+A flaw that is present in all NMOS variants of the 6502 involves the jump instruction when using indirect addressing.
 In this addressing mode, the target address of the JMP instruction is fetched from memory, the jump vector, rather than being an operand to the JMP instruction.
 For example, JMP ($1234) would fetch the value in memory locations $1234 (least significant byte) and $1235 (most significant byte) and load those values into the program counter, which would then cause the processor to continue execution at the address stored in the vector.

-The bug appears when the vector address ends in $FF, which is the boundary of a memory page.
+The flaw, which some consider a bug, appears when the vector address ends in $FF, which is the boundary of a memory page.
 In this case, JMP will fetch the most significant byte of the target address from $00 of the original page rather than $00 of the new page.
 Hence JMP ($12FF) would get the least significant byte of the target address at $12FF and the most significant byte of the target address from $1200 rather than $1300.
-The 65C02 corrected this issue.
+The original 6502 documentation does not state that the address will cross pages in this fashion, so one cannot consider it to be a bug per-se.
+But many 6502 users perceived this complication to be a weakness, so it was eliminated in the 65C02 at the cost of spending another cycle to update the pointer.

-More of an oversight than a bug, the state of the (D)ecimal flag in the NMOS 6502's status register is undefined after a reset or interrupt.
-This means programmers have to set the flag to a known value in order to avoid any bugs related to arithmetic operations.
+Another by-design weakness that was revised by popular demand, the state of the (D)ecimal flag in the NMOS 6502's status register is undefined after a reset or interrupt.
+This means programmers have to set the flag to a known value in order to avoid random errors caused by arithmetic operations performed in the mode other than the one intended, constituting software bugs.
 As a result, one finds a CLD instruction (CLear Decimal) in almost all 6502 interrupt handlers, as well as early in the reset code.
 The 65C02 automatically clears this flag after pushing the status register onto the stack in response any interrupt or in response to a hardware reset, thus placing the processor back into binary arithmetic mode.
+This usually saves a few bytes in the software and eliminates the possibility of a common programming mistake, at the cost of increasing the size of code that runs in decimal mode as programmers have to remember to SED in places they previously assumed it would still be set.